stridecolossus/JOVE/docs/blog/part-2-triangle/presentation.md

 }
 ```

-A Java boolean is marshalled from a native integer that is either one or zero:
+A Java boolean is marshalled from a native integer where a non-zero value is true:

 ```java
 @Override